 Steps you will need to take to successfully send a young leader to RYLA.

 - Secure funding: make sure you club has budgeted to send one or more young people to RYLA this Rotary year.
-As of 2015, the fee is $550, which is covered in full by the club.
+Currently the fee is $550, which is covered in full by the club.

 - Download Information Pack: N/A

 - Learn: Talk to fellow club members about RYLA and read the information on this site.

 - Engage: Time to get out in the community and on social media and start engaging with the young leaders in your community.
 Tell them about this amazing opportunity and encourage them to check out the website.

 - Collate a list for interview: The applications close for RYLA in December of each year.
 It’s important to realise that many young people do not know what they will be doing in the following year.
 This is why it is important to interview twice as many as you plan to send to RYLA so you can have backups in case.